Henry Cavendish (politician): Early life

-Henrys childhood is described by his brother William as mutually golden and full of festivity in spite of the loss of their father when young.
-Their Grandmother, Elizabeth Leake, provided stability and oversight to the four young Cavendish children during their mothers frequent absences at court.
+Henry's childhood was described by his brother William as mutually golden and full of festivity in spite of the loss of their father when young.
+Their Grandmother, Elizabeth Leake, provided stability and oversight to the four young Cavendish children during their mother's frequent absences at court.
 Their mother loved to be home with them, making every effort and investing much in travel to and from Chatsworth and London.
 Lady Bess, originally a country lass from Derbyshire, made sure all of the seasonal and religious celebrations brought cheer to their home.
 She supported her children well through their education, travel, and careers while also negotiating highly strategic marriages for each.